nurur/Interactive-Web-Regression/README.md

 analysis and showing contingency tables on the web by using R 'shiny' package.

-To see what these applications do walk trough the following steps.
+To see what these applications, simply do walk trough the following steps:

-1. create a directory anywhere in your current working and name it as 'shinyApp'
+1. create a directory anywhere in your current working directory and name it, for example, as 'shinyApp'

-2. inside shinyApp, create two more directories and name them as myApp1 & myApp2
+2. inside shinyApp, create two more directories and name them as 'myApp1' & 'myApp2'

-3. save the codes from myApp1 inside your myApp1
+3. save the codes from the myApp1 repo above inside the myApp1 directory in your machine

-4. save the codes from myApp2 inside your myApp2
+4. save the codes from the myApp2 repo above inside the myApp2 directory in your machine

-5. go to 'shinyApp' and launch R
+5. go to your 'shinyApp' directory and launch R

-A) One way to run shiny, type the following in the R prompt
+A) One way to run shiny, type the following commands in the R prompt

 library(shiny)

-runApp("directory name of myApp1") # to run myApp 1
+runApp("absolute path of myApp1") # to run myApp 1

 or

-runApp("directory name of myApp2") # to run myApp 2
+runApp("absolute path of myApp2") # to run myApp 2

-B) The other way is to run the script 'runShiny.R': source('runShiny.R')
+B) The other way is to get things done is by running the script 'runShiny.R' which include appropriate commands: source('runShiny.R')